top

 Child Support

-Child support is calculated using the Connecticut Child Support Guidelines (CSG).
-Conn.
+Connecticut's Child Support Guidelines.
+Child support is calculated using the Guidelines, Conn.
 Gen. Stat. §46b-84 (Aug.
-1999).
+1, 2005).
 Under the guidelines, the amount of total support is calculated and then each parent's portion of the total support is calculated pro rata according to their respective incomes.
 The Guidelines provide that judges have the discretion to deviate from the guideline amounts in certain specified situations.
 For instance, the Court may take into consideration a) the educational needs of the parents; b) the needs of other children supported by the non-custodial parent; c) extraordinary visitation expenses; and d) whether a deviation should be allowed due to shared or split custody situations.

 New Spouse or Domestic Partner's Income.